nishadutpat/EC2-instance-Terraform/README.md

 Provision the EC2 instance:
 terraform apply

-7. IN ORDER TO TERMINATE EC2:
+7. In order to terminate EC2:
    terraform destroy